dmidlo/histdata.com-tools/docs/temporal-sidecar-performance.md

 one large symbol/timeframe workflow carrying every monthly work item for a multi-year request.
 Cancellation and retry scope also become smaller: a failed batch can be reasoned about as a specific pair/timeframe/format/period slice.
+Fan-out applies only to independent symbol/timeframe batch workflows.
+Within a single batch, `ValidateUrlsWorkflow`, `DownloadArchivesWorkflow`, `ExtractCsvWorkflow`, `BuildCacheWorkflow`, `MergeCacheWorkflow`, and `ImportWorkflow` still run in dependency order so work-item forwarding remains correct.

 ## Tuning Guidance